 The educational activity

 As a result of many years' activity the University has trained more than 35 thousand doctors.
 Its graduates work in all regions of the country, as well as in CIS and non-CIS countries.
 The indisputable achievement of OSMU is its number of employer-sponsored students which is 45.4 % of the total number of state-funded students.
-Today the contracts on training of doctors are concluded with administrations and public health authorities of Omsk, Kurgan, Tomsk, Novosibirsk Regions, Khanty-Mansiysk Autonomous District, Krasnoyarsk Krai, Altai Krai and other Regions.
+Today the contracts on training of doctors are concluded with administrations and public health authorities of Omsk, Kurgan, Tomsk, Novosibirsk Regions, Khanty-Mansiysk Autonomous Okrug, Krasnoyarsk Krai, Altai Krai and other Regions.
 Every year more than 8.5 thousand doctors graduate from the University.

-The University consists of Academic Affairs Department, Pre-University Training and Career Center, five Faculties, four College’s Departments, Center for Professional Advancement and Retraining of Specialists, Financial-Economic Department, Central Research Laboratory, Center for International Affairs and Information Technologies, Department of Clinical Care and Practical Training, Maintenance Department and autonomous business units: Center for Laboratory Diagnostics, a clinic, Publishing and Printing Center.
+The University consists of Academic Affairs Department, Pre-University Training and Career Center, five Faculties, four College’s Departments, Center for Professional Advancement and Retraining of Specialists, Financial-Economic Department, Central Research Laboratory, Center for International Affairs and Information Technology, Department of Clinical Care and Practical Training, Maintenance Department and autonomous business units: Center for Laboratory Diagnostics, a clinic, Publishing and Printing Center.

-The training of specialists is conducted in the following fields of study: “General Medicine”, “Pediatrics”, “Preventive Medicine”, “Dentistry”, “Pharmacy”, as well as in all programs of pre-university and postgraduate education.
+The training of specialists is conducted in the following fields of study: “General Medicine”, “Pediatrics”, “Preventive Medicine”, “Dentistry”, “Pharmacy”, as well as in all programmes of pre-university and postgraduate education.
 The College’s training is conducted in the field of “General Medicine”, “Nursing Care”, “Laboratory Diagnostics” and “Pharmacy”.

 The educational process is conducted at 67 departments, where 122 professors and doctors of sciences, 343 PhD holders work.
-Among the teachers there are five Honored Scientists of the Russian Federation; three Honorary Figures of Russian Higher Education; 13 Honored Doctors of the Russian Federation, one Honored Health Care Worker of the Russian Federation, 37 Excellent Workers of Public Health of the Russian Federation.
+Among the lecturers there are five Honored Scientists of the Russian Federation; three Honorary Figures of Russian Higher Education; 13 Honored Doctors of the Russian Federation, one Honored Health Care Worker of the Russian Federation, 37 Excellent Workers of Public Health of the Russian Federation.
 More than 180 employees were awarded Diplomas of the President of the Russian Federation, Government of the Russian Federation, Ministry of Public Health and Social Development of the Russian Federation, and Government of Omsk Region.

 Classes are given in six of their own buildings.
-In addition, to organize the educational process, the University uses 33 clinics of the leading medical institutions of the city and Region, which are equipped with modern diagnostic and therapeutic facilities.
+In addition, to organize the educational process, the University uses 33 clinics of the leading medical institutions of the Сity and the Region, which are equipped with modern diagnostic and therapeutic facilities.
 The educational process is constantly modernized on the basis of modern information technologies.

-The university has a rich Library, numbering about 600,000 printed titles, as well as an electronic reading hall with access to Internet resources.
-Since 2002, the Library is a member of ARLICON (Association of Regional Library and Information Consortium), which allows using the resources of the country's remote libraries, and since 2005, it has joined the "Russian Medicine" project under the leadership of the CRML (Central Research Medical Library), in which the medical libraries of Moscow, Perm, Kazan, Vladikavkaz, and others participate.
+The University has a rich library, numbering about 600,000 printed titles, as well as an electronic reading hall with access to Internet resources.
+Since 2002, the library is a member of ARLICON (Association of Regional Library and Information Consortium), which allows using the resources of the country's remote libraries, and since 2005, it has joined the "Russian Medicine" project under the leadership of the CRML (Central Research Medical Library), in which the medical libraries of Moscow, Perm, Kazan, Vladikavkaz, and others participate.
 All the literature is lended out through an electronic system.

 The scientific activity and training of specialists are a big and important part of the work.
 The Academic Council of the University, eight Task Groups, Department of Postgraduate and Doctoral Studies, Student Scientific Bureau, four Doctoral Thesis Boards and other scientific divisions of OSMU take part in the organization and coordination of scientific research.
 The priority research areas of the University are: